Supporting mental health, wellbeing and development

 In recognition of the importance of family and each students’ support outside of school, our family support team offers outreach work to our parents and carers.
 Offering a diverse range of help from counselling to practical parenting strategies and systemic work, the team provide a crucial aspect to the schools holistic approach to care and development.

 In regular consultation with our team, we have close partners in practice from Mentor Forensic (forensic psychologists) and Big Talk Education (specialist sex education) to support the development of informed and healthy relationships for our students.

 The therapy team are dedicated to supporting our students on site but we also offer our services to others in the community, regularly working with schools, colleges, social services and the NHS.

 Assessment packages - we offer a standard 15 week assessment covering all aspects of psychological, physical and communication functioning but can create bespoke packages depending on need.

 Training - we regularly provide training on a variety of aspects relating to working with children, therapeutic practice, child development, mental health and psychological difficulties.
-Recent sessions have included trauma theory, attachment and patterns of relationships and the importance of play.
+Recent sessions have included the function of behaviour, exploring mental health difficulties, trauma theory, the importance of play, attachment and patterns of relationships.

 Our wonderful therapies team:

-Sarah Ayache - Head of Therapy & Art Psychotherapist
+Sarah Ayache - Head of Mental Health & Clinical Development

-Jim Cameron - Dramatherapist & Family Support practitioner
+Jim Cameron – Senior Dramatherapist & Systemic practitioner

 Amy Shipley - Music Therapist